EvisHome/Home-Assistant/dashboards/energy/readme.md

 * ---- Room 2 lights
 * ---- ...

-Here is my [PowerCalc sensor configuration YAML](powercalc-configuration.yaml).
-It's still a LOT of additional entities, I may still adjust later on, but for now I just wanted to see all the data I can to see what is possible and what to use.
+Here is my grouping and [PowerCalc sensor configuration YAML](powercalc-configuration.yaml).
+It's still a LOT of additional entities, I may still adjust it later on, but for now I just wanted to see the data, so I can to see what is possible and what to use.

-Not all my lights are Smart lights, but the ones that are not are controlled by smart switches, so I know when they are on or off, and for this PowerCalc lets you still create virtual sensors, all you need to know is how much power (W) the bulbs/lights use.
+Not all my lights are Smart lights, but the ones that are not, are still controlled by smart switches, so I know when they are on or off.
+PowerCalc lets you still create virtual sensors for normal lights also, all you need to know is how much power (W) the bulbs/lights use when powered on.
 These normal light sensors I created through the PowerCalc integration WebUI.

 ## Helpers